ayufan/gitlab-ci-multi-runner/docs/install/linux-repository.md

 ### Install and initial configuration (For Debian, Ubuntu and CentOS)

-1. If you want to use Docker runnner install it before:
+1. If you want to use Docker runnner, install it before using the multi runner:
   ```bash
   curl -sSL https://get.docker.com/ | sh
   ```

-1. Add package to apt-get or yum
+1. Add GitLab's official repository via apt-get or yum
   ```bash
   # For Debian/Ubuntu
   curl https://packages.gitlab.com/install/repositories/runner/gitlab-ci-multi-runner/script.deb | sudo bash